What can I take with me?

 Please not that each of these General License categories have specific conditions that must be met for the travel to be authorized.

 Cuban travelers “self-certify” that their travel meets the requirements as outlined in the General License.
 Travelers to Cuba must keep records of any travel-related transactions for five years.
 The traveler’s schedule of activities must not include free time or recreation in excess of that consistent with a full-time schedule related to the authorized travel in Cuba.
 For more information on travel to Cuba and to find out if your travel would be authorized, please contact the Export Compliance Officer.
 The Office of International Education has information about travel to Cuba on their website.
-Further information about the University’s international travel policies may be found here.
+Further information about the University’s international travel policies may be found here and here.

 The changes also allow for importation of goods from Cuba into the United States upon returning from authorized travel to Cuba.
 Travelers are allowed to import up to $400 in goods for personal use.
 This $400 of goods can include up to $100 in alcohol or tobacco products.
 Records of these purchases, along with other travel-related transactions, must be kept for five years.
 Appropriate recordkeeping illustrates an understanding of, and compliance with, the regulations.